 Yes.
-Chapter 15 cases are commenced by a foreign representative filing a petition for recognition of a foreign proceeding in a US bankruptcy court.
-A foreign proceeding is a collective judicial or administrative proceeding in a foreign country in which the assets and affairs of a debtor are subject to control or supervision by a foreign court for the purposes of reorganisation or liquidation.
+Chapter 15 is the US version of the UNCITRAL Model Law on Cross-Border Insolvency.
+Chapter 15 cases are commenced by a foreign representative filing a petition for recognition of foreign proceedings in a US bankruptcy court.
+Foreign proceedings are collective judicial or administrative proceedings in a foreign country in which the assets and affairs of a debtor are subject to control or supervision by a foreign court for the purposes of reorganisation or liquidation.
 In chapter 15, the foreign representative may use such proceedings to request assistance from the US court for such relief as entry of a stay to protect property located in the United States.

-A bankruptcy court will recognise the foreign proceeding if: (i) the foreign proceeding qualifies as a "foreign main proceeding" (a foreign proceeding pending in the country where the debtor has the centre of its main interests) or "foreign non-main proceeding" (a foreign proceeding pending in a country where the debtor conducts non-transitory operations); (ii) the foreign representative applying for recognition is a person or body authorised to administer the reorganisation or liquidation of the debtor; and (iii) the petition is accompanied by sufficient evidence of the commencement of the foreign proceeding and of the appointment of the foreign representative.
+A bankruptcy court will recognise the foreign proceedings if: (i) the foreign proceedings qualifies as "foreign main proceedings" (foreign proceedings pending in the country where the debtor has the centre of its main interests) or "foreign non-main proceedings" (foreign proceedings pending in a country where the debtor conducts non-transitory operations); (ii) the foreign representative applying for recognition is a person or body authorised to administer the reorganisation or liquidation of the debtor; and (iii) the petition is accompanied by sufficient evidence of the commencement of the foreign proceedings and of the appointment of the foreign representative.

-Once the court has entered a recognition order concerning a foreign main proceeding, several provisions of the Bankruptcy Code take effect automatically, including the automatic stay and provisions governing the use, sale or lease of property of the debtor in the US, and other relief may be available upon request to the court.
-While such relief is not automatically available with respect to a foreign non-main proceeding, the court has discretion to grant similar relief.
+Once the court has entered a recognition order concerning foreign main proceedings, several provisions of the Bankruptcy Code take effect automatically, including the automatic stay and provisions governing the use, sale or lease of property of the debtor in the US, and other relief may be available upon request to the court.
+While such relief is not automatically available with respect to foreign non-main proceedings, the court has discretion to grant similar relief.